Business Tips & Best Practices

 Will County has encouraged businesses to reduce waste and recycle for many years.
 Several businesses participated in our business assistance program, where a business recycling specialist, with over 20 years experience implementing retail, office, commercial and industrial recycling programs, visits sites for a FREE assessment.
 Helpful tips can be found- Click on our "Waste Reduction Tips" page for a variety of ideas.

 Will County partnered with Joliet Jr. College and the Joliet Area Chamber to offer half-day Green Business Seminars.
 The seminars offer speakers from local businesses and real world savings opportunties.
-Since 2011, there have been two seminars per year.
+To date, there have been three seminars.

 Restaurants face specific energy and waste challenges.
 There are many resources on-line to assist them with improving their bottom line by choosing energy efficient appliances, lighting and more.
 There are ways to reduce water use and waste.
 One noteable source is the Food Service Technology Center (click the link for tips).

 AbitibiBowater has long offered paper recycling services to schools, churches and non-profits.
 They have provided recycling collection services at no charge and actually paid for the paper, which they use to make newspaper.
 In 2010 the company began a new program for businesses.
 Like other commercial recycling programs, it is a fee based service but it also offers rewards for recycling.
 For details, click on EcoRewards.